mohamuhsin/whale-talk/README.md

 **13.** Currently, resultArray outputs an array of characters.
 To produce proper whale language, we want to capitalize the array elements and put them together as one string.

 Declare a variable resultString that joins our resultArray into a single string and capitalizes all of its letters.

+**14.** Run the program and sing the output out loud — you officially speak whale!

+Note: To confirm, if you change the value of input to ‘turpentine and turtles’, the whale version would read: 'UUEEIEEAUUEE'.